Email Marketing Campaign Together With SEO? How To Do It?

 As the matter of fact, studies prove that an email marketing campaign is still highly productive for businesses:

 - More than 60% of consumers say that an email marketing campaign influences them to make a purchase.

-- For every $1 you spend on your email marketing campaign, you can expect an average return of $38.
+- For every $1 you spend on your email marketing efforts, you can expect an average return of $38.

 This is obviously still a good option for your sales, but how about search engine optimization (SEO)?
 Can your email marketing campaign boost website ranking?

 If you want the short version, then the answer to this question is: Yes, but not directly.

 Emails alone cannot improve your position in Google searches.
 However, SEO and email marketing do support each other if both are executed properly.

 Website visitors who consume quality content on your site will often turn into new subscribers to your email newsletter as well.

 On the other hand, an effective email marketing message should inspire users to go to your website.

 And usually the more click-throughs you get on your emails, the higher the chances of those individuals navigating to your landing pages and becoming new customers.